msteffan/fundamentals/README.md

 Dear WDI Student,

 We're really excited that you've decided to learn with us.
-We're providing this list of resources so you can get an early start on several core concepts in web-based programming.
+We're providing this learning module so that you can get an early start on several core concepts in web-based programming.
 We'll be returning to these concepts and covering them in more depth during the course, but if you spend time on them now, you'll be able to give yourself a good head start (you'll be glad you did!).

-Please note this is a supplemental resource that we're providing for early enrollees (that's you!).
-We will also provide access to a new Fundamentals learning module several weeks before the course begins which will include a few mini-projects which you'll be able to collaborate and get feedback on.
-You'll get access to this approximately one month in advance of your course.
+The material will be released to you by module over the next few weeks.
+We'll announce in the #wdi-fundamentals Slack channel as new units are released (see below for more details on Slack).

 ### What this module covers